 LUNA sets performance requirements for specific categories of outdoor solid-state lighting so that energy efficiency programs, cities and municipalities, and all outdoor lighting decision makers can be confident that their selections save energy AND follow best environmental practices for nighttime lighting.

 LUNA Policy Development

-The DLC carefully evaluates every initiative for its impact on industry, environment, and end-users.
+The LUNA Technical Requirements have been developed with careful consideration for its impact on industry, environment, and end-users.
 We tap market experts, manufacturers, and other industry stakeholders to help establish verified, trustworthy requirements to keep the lighting industry at the forefront of carbon reduction efforts.
-The LUNA program will follow the DLC’s 6-step process to craft comprehensive criteria that address the needs of our energy efficiency program members and industry partners alike.
+LUNA requirements development follows the DLC’s 6-step process to craft comprehensive criteria that address the needs of our energy efficiency program members and industry partners alike.

 Learn more about the effects of light on nighttime environments.

 - [Webinar] Responsible Lighting at Night: Bridging the Inequality Gap – DLC